adworjan/Website/README.md

-# Ansible-Demo
+# Website
-Website Demo for Ansible Use with Webhooks
+Website Demo for Ansible Use with Webhooks.
+Designed to launch Ansible Job Template as soon as any push or pull request is initiated

-Demos for SE Management SSP for use with customers to showcase different aspects of Ansible
+indexcomplex.html.j2
+>Complex Index file for Update Webpage

+# Playbooks
+Update Webpage.yml
+>Updates Index page from indexcomplex.html.j2